tony-mtz/FunctionPoints/README.md

 # FunctionPoints
 Java UI

-Note:  You need add gson-2.8.2.jar to your Libraries folder to run utils
+Note:  There are some jar files in the util folder.
+Add them to your project.
+The added lib is just there to deal with the FX version of Gson.